openmeteo/enhydris/doc/general/install.rst

 .. data:: ENHYDRIS_MIN_VIEWPORT_IN_DEGS

    Set a value in degrees.
-When a geographical query has bounds with dimensions less than :data:`MIN_VIEWPORT_IN_DEGS`, the map will have at least a dimension of ``MIN_VIEWPORT_IN_DEGS²``.
+When a geographical query has a bounding box with dimensions less than :data:`MIN_VIEWPORT_IN_DEGS`, the map will have at least a dimension of ``MIN_VIEWPORT_IN_DEGS²``.
 Useful when showing a single entity, such as a hydrometeorological station.
 Default value is 0.04, corresponding to an area approximately 4×4 km.

 .. data:: ENHYDRIS_MAP_DEFAULT_VIEWPORT